injunchoi98/injunchoi98/README.md

 ## OPEN SOURCE CONTRIBUTIONS
 **Node.js**
+- Reported and fiexd path benchmark issue with adding more test cases
 - Reported and fixed UNC prefix handling issue in `pathtofileurl` function
 - Reported and fixed an issue for Windows test to ensure folder names are not case-sensitive on Windows
 - Improved the performance of the `resolveObject` function by 5-9% using `reduce` and `Object.assign`